Spišská Sobota

-Spišská Sobota (Georgenberg; Szepesszombat) is a historic Slovak town that was absorbed in 1946 as a borough of the city of Poprad.
-It is located in the northeastern part of the city above the Poprad river.
+Spišská Sobota (Georgenberg; Szepesszombat) is a historic town that was absorbed in 1946 as a borough of the city of Poprad, in present-day Slovakia.
+It is located in the northeastern part of the city above the Poprad River.
 The population of Spišská Sobota was 2,909 as of June 2017.

 History

-The first written mention of Spišská Sobota is from 1256 as a border village, but it likely existed before this date.
-In 1271, Spišská Sobota was granted city privileges.
+The first written mention of Spišská Sobota is from 1256 as a border village ("Forum Sabbathe") by a royal charter of Béla IV of Hungary, but it likely existed before this date.
+Following the first Mongol invasion of Hungary, the town was resettled by arriving German colonists.
+In 1271, Spišská Sobota was granted city privileges by Stephen V of Hungary.

-In 1567 the city was given the right to host a fair.
+In 1567, the city was given the right to host a fair.
 Spišská Sobota was the center of the shopping, bohemianism, business, trade and cultural guilds.
 Due to its geography the settlement developed into a market town.
 After the arrival of German colonists it competed with trade centers such as Spiš, Levoča and Kežmarok.

 In 1647 Spišská Sobota was granted a coat of arms by Ferdinand III.
 The coat of arms features the figure of St. George killing a dragon, inspired by the Latin (Mons Sancti Georgi) and German (Georgenberg) names of the city.
 In the 18th century, Spišská Sobota experienced significant development, and in 1773 housed 126 craftsmen.
 It was the only town in 1821 with a bookstore.

 In 1876 the city became the seat of the Slupsky District, the District Court, and the Tax Office.